How fast is supersonic flight, and why does it create sonic booms?

 The issue with these booms is leading NASA to develop a new experimental aircraft, along with Lockheed Martin, called the X-59.
 Its goal is to fly faster than the speed of sound, but in a quieter way than a typical supersonic plane would.
 Remarkably, instead of a canopy for the pilot to see the scene in front of them, the aviator will rely on an external vision system—a monitor on the inside that shows what’s in front of the plane.
 NASA said that the testing wrapped up in 2021 for this design, which helps keep the aircraft sleek.
 The ultimate goal is to manage any shock waves coming off that aircraft through its design.
 “On the X-59, from the tip of the nose to the back of the tail, everything is tailored to try to keep those shock waves separated,” Haering says.

-nasa x-59 being build
+nasa x-59 under construction

 The X-59 being built.
 Lockheed Martin